twosixlabs/armory/docs/metrics.md

 <br>

-We have implemented the metrics in numpy, instead of using framework-specific metrics, to prevent expanding the required set of dependencies
+We have implemented the metrics in numpy, instead of using framework-specific metrics, to prevent expanding the required set of dependencies.